vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 Let's write a basic sink for Vector.
 Currently, there are two styles of sink in Vector - 'event' and 'event streams'.
-The 'event' style sinks are deprecated, but currently a significant portion of Vectors sinks are still developed in this style.
+The 'event' style sinks are deprecated, but currently a significant portion of Vector's sinks are still developed in this style.
 A tracking issue that covers which sinks have been converted to 'event streams' can be found [here][event_streams_tracking].